Covid-19 claims and the public inquiry

 - Other areas the Government recognised as ‘essential services’ and staff identified as ‘key workers’ or ‘front-line workers’

-Our teams are assessing the situation constantly and we will ensure all who contact us are regularly updated as to their position in relation to potential representation at the public inquiry and their possible future claim for damages.
+Our teams are assessing the situation constantly and we will ensure all who contact us are regularly updated as to their position in relation to potential representation at the public inquiry and any possible future claim for damages.

 “We will have to plan wisely as to how best to progress these cases ahead of the public inquiry, so initially we will be going through a listening and data collection phase before strategic decisions are made on behalf of the group of people affected.
 However, we felt it was imperative that people know there is experienced and knowledgeable support available for them now,” said Vicky Richardson, Head of Civil Liberties at Hudgell Solicitors.